To all our returning visitors: welcome to our new website!

 What We're Doing

-Almost all our groups are holding meetings this month - details are in the Newsletter sent to all our members.
+Most of our groups are holding meetings this month but a few are not, because of the Passover holiday break - details are in the Newsletter sent to all our members.
 Would-be members who'd like to visit a meeting: please see our Contacts page to get in touch with your local group coordinator.

 Voices and IAWE held a joint Poetry Reading in Tzfat — on January 24, at Mystic Mountain Studio and Brewery in the Artists' Quarter of Tzfat - see it on Google Maps.
 Featured poets: Reuven Goldfarb, Shlomo Sher, Michael Dickel (Dekel); invitees: Yehudit Goldfarb, Ann Bar-Dov, Pesach Rotem, and Michael Kagan.
 After the poetry readings the venue was opened to the public and a Hassidic-looking band played blues and jazz.
 For fuller information and a few photos to convey the atmosphere, see our Tzfat Poetry Event page.